 The case here is that you want to use the fire, so you have to learn to control it.
 Flare-ups will always occur when grilling, but you don’t need to panic.
 To control flare-ups, always try to have an empty side on your grill to transfer your meat when there is a flare-up.
 Wait for the flare-up to subside, then you can move the food back to the grill, but only move the meat if the fire is becoming uncontrollable.
 You can also remove all the food from the grill and turn off the gas and the burner for some time and leave the lid open.

-Another Review: 7 Best Gas Grills Under 2000 Review With Buyer’s Guide for 2020
+Another Review: 7 Best Gas Grills Under 2000 Review With Buyer’s Guide

 3. Control Burners